jamulussoftware/jamulus/docs/RELATED-PROJECTS.md

 * [gojam](https://github.com/dtinth/gojam) is an implementation of a Jamulus client written in Go.
 This tool is intended for headless streaming use-cases.
 Used by **jamulus-lounge**.
 * [jamviz](https://github.com/dtinth/jamviz) shows active connections of a Jamulus server that is running **jamulus-lounge**.
-Used to show activity to livestreaming audience.
+Used to show activity to a livestreaming audience.